Hacksmerian/Endless-Expansion/README.txt

 	Replaced "Korath Refugees" government with "Korath Rebels" government, "Korath Refugees" now only appear as the ship you rescue in the beginning.

+	Added Kor Efret government jobs that send passengers/supplies to Korath Rebels planets.
+Only available after the main storyline.